 Employees and Personal Vehicles

-Many businesses allow employees to conduct business in their personal vehicle.
-While employers typically pay the employee a certain amount per mile for wear and tear, they are not required to insure an employee's vehicle.
-Instead, employers must make it clear to employees that they are responsible for damage caused to their own vehicles.
-However, if employees will be transporting anything of value, those items should be insured to obtain compensation if they are damaged or stolen.
+Many businesses allow employees to conduct business in their personal vehicles and reimburse mileage for wear and tear, but employers are not usually required to insure an employee's private vehicle.
+Employers should make it clear that employees are responsible for damage to their own vehicles when driving personal cars for work.